Columbia River Outfall and Effluent Pipeline Project

 It’s important to plan for the future.
-Our community expects dependable, affordable sewer services that are essential to our quality of life.
 Our personal health, the community’s economic health, and the health of our rivers and environment depend in large part on treating the wastewater we all generate so that it can be returned safely to the environment.
-To effectively meet our growing need, the Alliance is already underway with this Phase 5 expansion project.
+As our community grows, we continue to make investments to ensure our system adequately meets our needs.

 Design Work is Underway, Though Construction is Years Off